HannaThomas/habbit-tracker-lite/README.md

-# Getting Started with Create React App
+# Getting Started with Habit Tracker App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is for listing the habit and mark it completed using check box.
+Using local storage to store the data.
+Persistent data with backend service for this app will be done as new project

 ## Available Scripts